 How to use the Home app on Mac

-- Make sure that your HomeKit accessory is powered on and near your iOS device.
-You'll also want to double-check if there is any additional equipment you need for it to work with iOS (i.e., Philips Hue Bridge for Philips Hue bulbs).
+- Make sure that your HomeKit accessory has power and near your iOS device.
+You'll also want to double-check for any additional equipment you need for it to work with iOS (i.e., Philips Hue Bridge for Philips Hue bulbs).

 - On your iOS device, launch the Home app.